Oddly enough… It involves reading lips. That’s obvious but what’s less obvious is that everybody reads lips even people with normal hearing.

 In a noisy bar you’ve my not here as well if you can’t see the other person’s mouth stop when you’re watching TV and your favourite footballer misses a goal, you see his frustration because the F and SH are easy to recognise.

-There’s more to lip reading and watching the pit speakers mouth teeth and tongue to recognise words.
+There’s more to lip reading and watching the speaker’s mouth teeth and tongue.
 It’s their facial expression and body language too.
 Are they looking sad or are they relaxed or tense?
 Taken together they may help anticipate the situation and understand what’s being said.
-The brain is very good at filling in the gaps.
-The breeding is often educated guess work.
+The brain is very good at filling in the gaps, and often it’s educated guess work.

 If you have a hearing loss it helps to wear your hearing aids and glasses.
 It takes great concentration to be a good lip reader and can make you very tired.

 For most people hearing loss happens gradually, a little bit like putting on weight.
 You don’t realise it to the close start to feel tight.
 Is it hard to follow conversation when there is background noise?
 Space do you struggle to hear in meetings, or find that children are mumbling?
 Are you turning the TV up to loud?

 Maybe you have hearing loss, just like us.

 We teach techniques to help with difficult situations.
 We encourage you to be assertive and upfront about your hearing loss and how you can educate your family and friends.
 It’s simple techniques such as getting your attention by saying the name and facing you.

 We explain how the ear works, how we hear and what can go wrong.
 This takes the mystery out of hearing loss.